naveen-negi/xpar/README.md

 2) http://localhost:4000/api/teams/:team_id/repos : this endpoint is used to configure all of the repositories from which commit messages are to be read for a given team.
 3) http://localhost:4000/api/teams/knav/pairing-matrix : this endpoint is used to retrieve pairing information for above configured team members and repositories.

+Example:
-I have added sample project in bitbucket named as "pairing-demo", you can play around with application by providing following data:
+I have added sample project in bitbucket named as "pairing-demo" for user "knav", you can play around with application by providing following data:

+Add team members:

 POST http://localhost:4000/api/teams/knav/members
 BODY: